Chia-Network/pool-reference/SPECIFICATION.md

 Name of the pool, this is only for display purposes and does not go on the blockchain.

 #### protocol_version
-The version of this pool protocol.
-Must be set to 1.0.
+The pool protocol version supported by the pool.

 #### relative_lock_height
 The number of blocks (confirmations) that a user must wait between the point when they start escaping a pool, and the